mxagar/tool_guides/labelstudio/README.md

 - `id`: Identifier for the labeling task from the dataset.
 - `data`: Data copied from the input data task format.
 See the documentation for Task Format.
+  - **Important: If we import a CSV, all the column values go here; we can add any columns we want, but specifically one needs to have the image path/URL referenced in the XML schema of the UI.**
 - `project`: Identifier for a specific project in Label Studio.
 - `annotations`: Array containing the labeling results for the task.
 It has several children fields.
 - `predictions`: Array of machine learning predictions.
 Follows the same format as the annotations array, with one additional parameter: `predictions.score`.
 It can be used to import pre-annotations.